utilmind/git-deployment/README.md

 * Don't require any other libraries.
 Use only standard functions.

 #### MISCELLANEOUS TIPS:
-* How to create Deploy key: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys
+* How to generate Access key for Git repository: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys
   Briefly...

   1. Generate key: